 Registration and Record Changes It is the student's responsibility to enroll in each required academic session and satisfactorily complete all courses required for the degree Faculty are available to provide academic advising.

-Students are responsible for communicating any necessary record changes with the Health Professions Programs Administrative Office in Van Nuys Medical Science Building as soon as possible.
+Students are responsible for communicating any necessary record changes with the Health Professions Programs Administrative Office as soon as possible.

 Credentials/Licensure